Most CEOs obsess over product, sales, and fundraising, but miss what actually moves the organization forward: disciplined goal setting.

 2. The individual achieving her goals (50% of bonus)

 Don’t lie to yourself.
 Money motivates.
-And this simple structure will keep people dialed in all year long.
+This simple structure will keep people dialed in all year long.
 Layer in rules #1-6, and you’ll have the most aligned team you’ve ever seen.

 How I can help you…